RetiaLLC/DamnVulnerableNug/README.md

 # DamnVulnerableNug
 The Damn Vulnerable Nugget Webapp for any ESP32S2 board

+Watch the setup video & solution here: https://youtu.be/ArgRtCcIThA

 This vulnerable web application is designed to let beginners try two steps to solve the lab:
 * Brute-forcing valid usernames
 * Brute forcing a valid account password